Treasury Bills In Depth

 - All bills except 52-week bills and cash management bills are auctioned every week.
 The 52-week bill is auctioned every four weeks.
 Cash management bills aren't auctioned on a regular schedule.

-- Cash management bills are issued in variable terms, usually only a matter of days.
+- Cash management bills are issued in variable terms.

 - Bills are issued in electronic form.